WWJ-TV: Signing on with a local focus

-Channel 62 would debut into a television environment with a dearth of Black talent and programming.
+Channel 62 debuted in a television environment with a dearth of Black talent and programming.
 This was most acute in the areas of syndicated shows and advertising.
 James Panagos, WGPR-TV's vice president of sales, was unable to hire a Black ad salesman, so he set up a school to train TV sales professionals.
 Some White employees were hired with the stipulation that they train Black employees in their fields.
 Despite a national recession, WGPR-TV was able to secure $125,000 in advertising commitments from national companies including the major automakers and department stores Sears and Kmart, enabling them to cover all operating costs for the first year; an additional $300,000 was raised within the station's first 40 days on-air.

 Little programming fulfilling the station's promise was available to the station in the syndication market, with reruns of the Bill Cosby drama I Spy being the highest-profile show, and the only one on WGPR-TV that starred a Black actor.
-I Spy, Rawhide and Up and Coming were aired as management felt the shows treated Black people respectfully and acceptably.
-Consequently, channel 62 leaned heavily on local program production, much of it from scratch.
-Proposed programs included a soap opera, A Time to Live, set at a bar; a live morning show with a studio audience, The Morning Party; and a children's show, The Candy Store, alongside other public service programming.
+I Spy, Rawhide, and Up and Coming were aired as management felt the shows treated Black people respectfully and acceptably.
+Consequently, channel 62 leaned heavily on local program production, much of it created from scratch by the station.
+Proposed programs, not all of which were eventually produced, included a soap opera, A Time to Live, set at a bar; a live morning show with a studio audience, The Morning Party; and a children's show, The Candy Store, alongside other public service programming.
+Local production would account for 90 percent of WGPR-TV's entire schedule, an amount unheard of for the market's larger and more established stations.
 Vice president of programming George White, who joined WGPR-FM in 1970 as program director, boasted that WGPR-TV would "operate as a complete production house".
 Bill Humphries hosted Speaking of Sports, which focused on local athletics and high school sports.
-Conrad Patrick, one of the station's 15 White employees on a staff of 48, had planned to host a game show named Countdown.
-Additional syndicated offerings like The Abbott and Costello Show, Get Smart, Felix the Cat and assorted B-movies comprised the remainder of the schedule.
+Conrad Patrick, one of the station's 15 White employees on a staff of 48, had planned to host a game show named Countdown, which never aired.
+Additional syndicated offerings like The Abbott and Costello Show, Get Smart, Felix the Cat, and assorted B-movies comprised the remainder of the schedule.
 Prior to launch, one distribution company in Puerto Rico was interested in syndicating A Time to Live and The Scene internationally to Argentina and the Caribbean.
 Several Black-focused public affairs shows—including Black on Black, which WGPR-TV and WEWS-TV jointly produced—and James Brown's syndicated variety series Future Shock were also carried.